fBloc/bloc-function-demo-go/README.md

 ## What you can learn from each demo function
-If you have not read [basic doc](https://github.com/fBloc/bloc-client-go#readme).
-Plz read that first.
+> Please make sure you have already read [the basic doc](https://github.com/fBloc/bloc-client-go#readme) about bloc function before continue

 First of all, every bloc function implemented [BlocFunctionNodeInterface](https://github.com/fBloc/bloc-client-go/blob/main/function_interface.go#L10) And have unittest code.

 Second, project's function node is developed only to demonstrate how to develope bloc function.
 So will not visit real data (like stock price...)

-Below list each function's unique features，all in common features will not be listed.
+Below list each function's unique features（in common features will not be listed）：
 1. sleep function. [code](/bloc_node/sleep/node.go); [unittest](/bloc_node/sleep/node_test.go)
     - this function is used to simulate a long run function。which means it should report more enough live log & progress msg to let user know the progress of it.
 In run() method you can see
         - report log & progress percent